Find out how you can use a POS plan to go out-of-network or save money with in-network care.

-POS insurance coverage routes care through your primary care physician like an HMO, with in-network cost benefits like a PPO.
-You are required to select an in-network primary care physician who acts as the coordinator of your care with a POS.
+POS insurance coverage routes care through your PCP like an HMO, with in-network cost benefits like a PPO.
+You are required to select an in-network PCP who acts as the coordinator of your care with a POS.
 Your PCP provides primary and preventive care services and referrals to in-network specialists as needed.

 Unlike HMO plans (and similarly to PPO plans), you can do so without a referral if you seek care outside of the network.
 But the coverage will not be as robust.
 You will need to pay more for out-of-network care than if you had chosen to remain in-network.
 The amount of coverage provided by the insurance company will depend upon whether the point of service is in-network or out-of-network.

-Point of Service plans are particularly attractive if you want to save on medical expenses and want the ability to see physicians or receive care from health care providers who are not in the plan’s network.
-The plans are also beneficial if you travel frequently need specialized care that is only available outside of your geographic area.
+POS plans are particularly attractive if you want to save on medical expenses and want the ability to see physicians or receive care from health care providers who are not in the plan’s network.
+The plans are also beneficial if you travel frequently and need specialized care that is only available outside of your geographic area.

-POS insurance is a managed-care health insurance plan.
-You’re provided a list of PCP doctors from whom you can choose that will provide all your primary medical needs, including preventive care, annual physicals, and sick visits.
+POS insurance is a managed care health insurance plan.
+You’re provided a list of PCPs from whom you can choose that will provide all your primary medical needs, including preventive care, annual physicals, and sick visits.
 If care is required from a specialist, the PCP will refer you to one who is within the network.
-This care is completely covered with no deductible and only a nominal co-pay.
+This care is completely covered with no deductible and only a nominal copay.

 POS vs. HMO

 POS plans offer flexibility and moderate pricing by comparison in exchange for adhering to some restrictions similar to those imposed by HMO plans.